-The reader is referred to the Annual of Scientific Discovery, for 1853, for an account of Favre's Experiments.
+&lt;sup>2 The reader is referred to the Annual of Scientific Discovery, for 1853, for an account of Favre's Experiments.

-If we may credit the class-books in physiology-now in common use in our schools-"about one per cent." of the perspiration from the human body "consists of solid substances which are the products of the decomposition constantly taking place in the tissues."
+The many credit the class-books in physiology-now in commut use in our schools-" about one per cent." of the perspition from the human body "consists of solid substances which are the products of the decomposition constantly taking place in the tissues."

 That even the substance of the osseous system is perpetually changing, is demonstrated by the fact that the bones of swine, after they have been eating madder-a plant of the genus Rubia-are found to be colored.
 If matter is thus readily introduced into the composition and structure of the bones, it must be as readily and as rapidly removed from them or otherwise they would continue to increase in size after the animal had reached the last degree in its normal development.
 A further illustration may be found in the fact of the admission of mineral poisons into the circulation and the tissues, and their subsequent elimination.
-On this point we cite the demonstrative experiments of M. Orfila, also of the French Academy:
+On this point we cite the demonstrative experiments of M. Orfila, also of the French Academy :

 "In eighteen months I was able to experiment on only four poisonous substances-bichloride of mercury, acetate of lead, sulphate of copper and nitrate of silver.
 These experiments have taught me that when the above poisonous substances are administered to animals, that mercury disappears in general from the organs in eight or ten days.
-Lead and copper are found in the intestinal parietes and in the bones eight months after they have classed to be introduced into the stomach.
-Silver, whose presence in the liver may, in some cases, be demonstrated after six months, is not found in any organ of other animals, seven months after the administration of nitrate of silver.
+Lead and copper are found in the intestinal parietes and in the bones eight months after they have ceased to be introduced into the stomach.
+Silver, whose presence in the liver may, in some cases, be demonstrated after six months, is not found in any organ of other animals, seven months after the administration of nitrate of silver. \ \ ppendix to Appleton's Second Edition of Coming's Physiology, p.
+255.

-"Should a man survive a poisoning by corrosive sublimate for fifteen days, it is very possible that the chemists, consulted in the case, would find no mercury in the organs They would however, commit a great error should they conclude that ther: had been no attempt to poison."
+"Should a man survive a poisoning by corrosive sublimate for fifteen days, very possible that the chemists, consulted in the case, would find no mercury in the organs.
+They would, however, commit a great error should they conclude that there had been no attempt to poison."